How to Calculate Net Carbs for Keto and Why They Matter

 Some sugar alcohols can actually kick you out of ketosis because they have a high glycemic load.
 However, certain manufacturers selling “low-carb” or “sugar-free” foods will subtract those sugar alcohols from the total carb count.
 This makes products appear lower-carb than they actually are.
 Yikes.

 On the other side of things, manufacturers will sometimes list sugar alcohols that don’t affect your blood sugar as if they were normal carbs, making net carb counts seem higher than they actually are.

-Net carbs = total carbs – fiber – sugar alcohols + (maltitol / 2)
+Grams of total carbs – fiber – sugar alcohols + (maltitol / 2) = Net carbs

 Sign-up for the Bulletproof mailing list and receive the latest news and updates!